jessicalins/blog/_i18n/en/_posts/2021-02-15-white-impressions.md

 After checking that it seemed relatively safe, I decided to go.
 And I think it was amazing!
 I saw a lot of people ice skating and even some improvised ice hockey fields.

-On Sunday I went to [Weißen See](https://en.wikipedia.org/wiki/Wei%C3%9Fer_See_%28Berlin%29), a lake relatively close to where I live.
+On Sunday I went to [Weißer See](https://en.wikipedia.org/wiki/Wei%C3%9Fer_See_%28Berlin%29), a lake relatively close to where I live.
 This one seemed even more frozen than the one in Potsdam - it is also a smaller one.
 Again I've seen a lot of people having fun and even some "sliding paths" that were built spontaneously.

 This was the best gift I could receive in the last weeks.
 I live here for 5 years and I never expected to see Berlin covered by snow and its lakes being frozen like that!